Career Timeline of Hardik Pandya: Major Achievements and Milestones

 On 17 July 2022, Hardik Pandya bowled his ODI career-best 4–24 against England in Old Trafford.
 His 71 runs scored during the 2nd innings of the same match made him the first Indian player to score a half-century and take 4 wickets in an ODI since Yuvraj Singh in 2011.

-Ahead of the IPL 2022 mega auction, Hardik Pandya was drafted by the new Ahmedabad-based franchise, Gujarat Titans, and named captain of the team.
-He led Gujarat to their maiden IPL title in 2022.
+In 2022, Hardik Pandya was drafted by the Gujarat Titans and named captain.
+He led the team to their maiden IPL title in 2022.

 November 2023: Return to Mumbai Indians